 IWF Hong Kong Mentor to Allira Hudson-Gofers

 Sally Kehoe, Rowing, Australia Sally Kehoe was a member of the Australian Rowing Team for 13 years, including competing in three Olympic Games (2008, 2012 and 2016), multiple World Championships and is a World Cup medalist and holder of the World’s Best Time for the women’s double scull.
-Whilst rowing, she worked for National Australia Bank as a credit analyst, interned Institute of Charted Accounts, completed a Bachelor of Business Economics at the University of New England, and a Master of International Finance at Deakin University.
-After a career in high performance sport and completing post-graduate education, she looks forward to the opportunity to transfer her sporting and team skills into the corporate environment and forge a successful corporate career with a global organisation.
+Whilst rowing, she worked for National Australia Bank as a credit analyst, interned with the Institute of Chartered Accountants England & Wales (ICAEW) in Beijing, completed a Bachelor of Business Economics at the University of New England, and a Master of International Finance at Deakin University.
+After a career in high performance sport and completing post-graduate education, she will continue to pursue a career in banking and finding opportunities to transfer her sporting and team skills into the corporate environment.

 Anne Loveridge Non Executive Director,

 Nadine Khouzam, Field Hockey, Belgium Nadine is a young entrepreneur and Olympian in the sport of Field Hockey.
 She participated in the London Olympic Games (2012), and was named player of the year and European Cup Best Goalkeeper (2009).
 Nadine studied Computer Science in Artificial Intelligence while goalkeeping for the Belgian hockey team.
 She is currently a Big Data Consultant at Real Impact Analytics a technology start-up where she is able to combine her technical background and team-work skillset.
 Nadine excels at bridging complex technology opportunities and business value, lives for challenges and focuses on people’s happiness at work.